Seiya Suzuki Player Props: Cubs vs. Giants

 Seiya Suzuki At The Plate

-- Suzuki has driven home a run in 15 games this year (30.6%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on one occasion..
+- In 30.6% of his games this season, Suzuki has picked up at least one RBI.
+In three of those games (6.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- In 20 of 49 games this year, he has scored, including multiple runs once.
+- In 20 of 49 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.